July Dental Marketing Campaign: Protect Smiles with Mouth Guards

 Tip: Some patient engagement platforms have a pre-built newsletter template you can use.
 In the Campaigns tab of the RevenueWell Marketing Platform, you’ll find a wide variety of email templates including newsletters and other promotional content to use as a template to plug and edit your content.

-2. Use Social Media to Reach the Broader Public
+2. How to Use Social Media to Reach a Broader Audience

 Social media is the place to get creative with your dental content and show that you’re an expert in treating kids.